Adversarially Robust Low Dimensional Representations: Data Poisoning and Robustness to Adversarial Perturbations at Training Time

 We now show guarantees for low-rank approximations in spectral norm error that are similar to Theorem~\ref{thm:robusttraining:frob}.
 However, there is a qualitative difference: we will either find a robust low-dimensional projection of the unknown dataset $A$, or we will certify that the dataset has been poisoned substantially.
 In particular, the algorithm will {\em never} output a low-dimensional representation that is bad for the unknown data matrix $A$.
 We will later see how these guarantees also imply training-time robustness for downstream unsupervised learning applications like spectral clustering, robust mean estimation and learning mixture models.
 In what follows $\spnorm{\cdot}$ will refer to the spectral norm.

 \begin{theorem} Suppose $q \ge 2$ and $A \in \R^{n \times m}$ is the (unknown) uncorrupted data matrix, and let $\Pi^*$ have the smallest spectral norm error $\spnorm{A-\Pi A}$ among (orthogonal) projections of rank at most $r$ that are robust i.e., $\norm{\Pi}_{q \to 2}\le \kappa$.
-There exists an algorithm (Alg.~\ref{ALG:training:spectral}) that given as input any (adversarially perturbed) data matrix $\tilde{A}$ s.t. for each column $j\in [m]$, $\norm{\tilde{A}_j - A_j}_q \le \delta$ and a parameter $\tau>0$, w.h.p. runs in polynomial time and outputs either a projection matrix $\widehat{\Pi}$ of rank at most $r$ or outputs \Bad s.t. \begin{enumerate} \item[(I)] if the algorithm outputs a projection $\widehat{\Pi}$ of rank at most $r$, then it is a near-optimal robust low-rank approximation for the unknown matrix $A$ i.e., for some small universal constant $c\ge 1$,
+There exists a polynomial time algorithm (Alg.~\ref{ALG:training:spectral}) that given as input any (adversarially perturbed) data matrix $\tilde{A}$ s.t. for each column $j\in [m]$, $\norm{\tilde{A}_j - A_j}_q \le \delta$ and a parameter $\tau>0$, outputs either a projection matrix $\widehat{\Pi}$ of rank at most $r$ or outputs \Bad s.t. \begin{enumerate} \item[(I)] if the algorithm outputs a projection $\widehat{\Pi}$ of rank at most $r$, then it is a near-optimal robust low-rank approximation for the unknown matrix $A$ i.e., for some small universal constant $c\ge 1$,

 \item[(II)] if the algorithm outputs \Bad, then either the data was poisoned i.e., $\norm{A-\tilde{A}} > \tau$, or there is no good robust spectral norm approximation for $A$ i.e., $\norm{A - \Pi A} > \tau$ for all rank-$r$ projection matrices $\Pi$ s.t. $\norm{\Pi}_{q \to 2} \le \kappa$. \end{enumerate} In particular, if we are promised that $A$ has a good robust projection $\Pi^*$ of value $\spnorm{A-\Pi^* A} \le \eps \spnorm{A}$, then the algorithm either finds an approximately optimal robust projection $\widehat{\Pi}$ of rank at most $r$ for $A$ with